 Link showed up at the pound we got him from with a face full of quills so he was smart enough to stay away, but Ronan must have actually tried to bite the porcupine because he had quills pretty far back in his mouth.

-Pro tip: clip the ends of the quills before pulling them out, it makes it much easier!ย Pliers like these ones (Amazon) make it a little easier.
+Pro tip: clip the ends of the quills before pulling them out, it makes it much easier!ย Pliers like these (Amazon affiliate link) make it a little easier.
 And also, train your dog to allow hands in his mouth.
 We didn’t have anything to knock Ronan out with, but he’s well trained enough with touching his face and mouth that he didn’t bite even though I’m sure he was in quite a bit of pain.
 We pulled quills from under his tongue, gum line, and his throat.
 Hopefully, he won’t ever make this mistake again!

 After 30 minutes of pulling quills, Ronan was very happy to have them all out!